Some critics who are always anxious to involve the Scriptures in difficulty have so charged, but the allegation will not stand under careful scrutiny.

 The Bible presents a very exalted and lovely picture of the sexual relationship between a husband and wife.
-Need we be reminded that the sexual design is of God — not Satan?
-It is of purpose; it is not an accident of evolutionary development.
+Actually, we should be reminded that the sexual design is from God — not Satan?
+It has a purpose.
+It is not an accident of evolutionary development.

-According to Hebrew law, a newly married man was freed from military or business duties for an entire year, so that he could “cheer up his wife which he has taken” (Deuteronomy 24:5).
+According to Hebrew law, a newly married man was freed from military or business duties for an entire year, so that he could “cheer up his wife which he has taken” (Deut.
+24:5).
 The book of Song of Solomon is quite vivid in detailing the physical bliss of marital love.

 Legitimate sexual relationships are never disdained in the Bible.
 But here are some facts that must be borne in mind in addressing certain “sexual” regulations mentioned in the scriptures.

 Seemingly Strange Sexual Regulations

-For example, God is never represented as a literal sexual being, whereas among heathen peoples, the gods frequently consorted with one another sexually.
+For example, God is never represented as a literal sexual being, but among heathen peoples, the gods frequently consorted with one another sexually.
 In the Babylonian “creation” document called Enuma Elish, the “male” and “female” waters co-mingled in order to bring forth life.

-It must be recognized that God, in the literature of the Bible, was/is attempting to train his people for a higher, spiritual level of existence (heaven).
+It must be recognized that in the literature of the Bible, God attempts to train his people for a higher spiritual level of existence (heavenly).
 Thus the Lord has initiated a program of interaction with humanity.
-He has communicated with mankind by means of the spoken word (through prophets) in ancient times, or a written message (the Scriptures) today.
+He has communicated with mankind by means of the spoken word through prophets in ancient times or a written message (the Scriptures) today.

-Sexual relationships, biblically viewed, are a part of man’s earthly existence (cf. Matthew 22:30).
-For this reason, certain OT regulations forced a separation between sexual activity and religious activity.
+Sexual relationships, biblically viewed, are a part of man’s earthly existence (cf. Mt.
+22:30).
+For this reason, certain Old Testament regulations forced a separation between sexual activity and religious activity.

 “a strong polemic against paganism, which constantly associated sexual intercourse at the cultic center with guaranteed fertility (cf. Hosea 4:12ff).In contrast, Israel’s fields and flocks were productive as a result of the gracious blessing of God upon the people in response to their covenant faithfulness (cf. Leviticus 26:3-13)” (721).